VertaAI/modeldb/client/verta/docs/examples/tutorials/ingredients.rst

     #     Initial commit
     #

-We can also check the contents of the repository and its history using the web interface:
+We can also check the contents of the repository and its history using the Web App:

 .. image:: /_static/gifs/tutorial-ingredients-1.gif